 Abstract: (background, objectives, methods, main results, conclusions, discussions)

 Assessing the relationship between population size and time is of the essence in ecology and evolution filed.
-In this project, I attempt to study this relationship by operating model fitting, the powerful and versatile and widely used technique.
+In this project, I attempt to study this relationship by operating model fitting, the powerful and versatile technique.
 In this project, three widely used models: polynomial(cubic) model, logistic model [Buchanan, 1997?]and Gompertz model [cite] l (Zwietering et al. 1990] was chosen to be fitted using lm(), and nlsLM() function of the R language which is based on the Levenberg-Marquardt algorithm.
 All three models are fitted successfully on several data[cite] obtained from published papers studying population growth of bacteria and phytoplankton under various experimental conditions in this project without any serious problem.
 The goodness-of-fit of each model were compared by making inference through comparing the AICc, AIC and BIC values.
 After comparison, the Gompertz model gave the overall best fit for the data.
 The cubic and logistic model gave similar performance.
 The general outperformance of the Gompertz model may because XXX.

+///////////////////

-the result shows that the 70% of the datasets are best fitted by the Gompertz model.
+the result shows that the Gompertz model is the best among the three models chosen in this project.

-I chose the non-linear model … objective of this project is fitting
+I chose the non-linear model …

 Many of the problems we are facing in nature are nonlinear.
 For addressing more unsolved questions, In ecology, specifically, the study about the relationship between population size is a typical example and has a wide variety of applications in ….
 Bacteria live almost everywhere on earth.
 The sigmoidal curve has extensive application in the real world (example and citation).

-Most cases, the curve will have successive lag, growth, and asymptotic phases.
-After it gets the asymptote phase which population size has gotten the K value, some data’s population size will drop, which circumstance will not be discussed in the article.
+/////////////////////

 Introduction (“expectations” for the readers / why growth rates are important to study in biology/abstract or summary, preface, acknowledgements, and foreword.)

 Population density arranges along the time playing an essential role in ecology functions and evolutionary processes.
-Model fitting, as a powerful and versatile approach applied in a wild variety of research analysis, gives us a way of addressing the problem.
+Model fitting, as a powerful and versatile approach applied in a wild variety of research analysis, gives us a way of studying the relationship between population size and time.
 By fitting models, estimating the relationship between variables, we can make further inference to explore the mechanism behind it.
 Whereas there are loads of models to choose, it can be confusing which one is the most appropriate to use.
 So, in this project, I will represent you a general idea of the model fitting and model selection process.

 Base on theory and subject knowledge, the polynomial(cubic) model, logistic model [Buchanan, 1997?]and Gompertz model [cites (Zwietering et al. 1990] are chosen for this project to fit.